-- A low-carbon company to ease impacts on global climate change: To set a goal of minimum carbon dioxide emission by relentlessly executing projects on efficiency improvement of energy and resource consumption and by growing investment in projects on production of assorted alternative / renewable energy to lower carbon dioxide emission. - Business conduct in parallel with the environment and society: To grow a sustainable business that benefits the environment and society through CSR after-process activities and creation of shared values between business, society, and the environment through CSR/CSV in-process activities; to expand CSR/CSV in to a social enterprise (SE) to create jobs, generate income, and promote cooperation in the stewardship of habitat surroundings through, for example, establishment of Happiness Sharing Foundation, giving support to agricultural produce to achieve higher quality and higher value, distributing agricultural produce through Oam Suk Social Enterprise Co., Ltd., using SPAR supermarkets as outlets, which includes promotion of sugarcane plantation for the production of sugarcane juice for sale in SPAR and purchasing of agricultural produce for use as a main raw material for production of BBGI's bio-based products.
+- 2.1 Pursuing a low-carbon company to ease impacts on global climate change: To set a goal of minimum carbon dioxide emission by relentlessly executing a project on efficiency improvement of energy and resource consumption and by growing investment in projects on production of assorted alternative renewable energy to lower carbon dioxide emission. - 2.2 Business conduct in parallel with the environment and society: To establish a sustainable business that benefits the environment and society through CSR after-process activities and creation of shared values between business, society, and the environment through CSR/CSV in-process activities; to expand CSR/CSV into a social enterprise (SE) toc create jobs, generate income and promote cooperation in the stewardship of habitat surroundings through, for example, establishment of Happiness Sharing Foundation, giving support to agricultural produce to achieve higher quality and high value, distributing agricultural produce through Oam Suk Social Enterprise Co., Ltd, using SPAR supermarkets as outlets, which include promotion of sugarcane plantation for the production of sugarcane juice for sale in SPAR and purchasing agricultural produce for use as a main material for production of BBGI's bio-based products.

-Business strategy
+Business Strategies